kaifuchenlab/kaifuchenlab.github.io/_members/Zetian-Zheng.md

 ---
-name: Zetian Zheng, Ph.D.
+name: De-An Li, Ph.D.
-image: images/ZetianZheng.jpg
+image: images/DeanLi.jpg
-description: PhD Student
+description: Postdoc
-role: undergrad
+role: postdoc
 ---
-03/2024 ~ Present
+09/2024 ~ Present

-Dr. Zheng comes from City University of Hong Kong as a visiting PhD  student.
-His major interest is understanding tumor heterogeneity by employing computational biology methods on multi-omics data.
+Dr. Li is a PhD in Cell Biology, Interdisciplinary Research Center on Biology and Chemistry, Chinese Academy of Sciences, China.
+He received his B.S. in Biology, Jinan University, China.
+De-An's research in the lab covers a range of topics including AI, deep learning, Nanopore sequencing, and Spatial single-cell transcriptomics with applications to understanding of cardiovascular development and diseases.